russellfunk/phd_toolbox/python/README.md

 * Write code in a text editor and run using `Terminal` (macOS) or `Command Prompt` (Windows) (this is the best general purpose approach).
 * Write code directly in the python interpreter (this is most useful for quickly testing something or ver short programs)
-* Write code in [http://jupyter.org/](Jupyter Notebook) (this is a great approach for data analysis, but can be clunky for other things).
+* Write code in [Jupyter Notebook](http://jupyter.org/) (this is a great approach for data analysis, but can be clunky for other things).

 Overall, there's no right or best way; just whatever is most comfortable and suits your needs.